-- 1. Combinations window - Specify the maximum number of minutes for the desired combination (no decimals possible) in the Max.
-Daily/Annual Load [min] column. - Click on Apply. - Since, as described above, you want to reduce the amount permitted by the authorities, the value you enter here must be lower than the value you defined under Maximum permissible daily/annual load in the Add/Edit Place of Immission window. - 2.
-Combinations Matrix Wizard sub window 1001
+1. Combinations window

+- 1 Click on Apply.

+i Since, as described above, you want to reduce the amount permitted by the authorities, the value you enter here must be lower than the value you defined under Maximum permissible daily/annual load in the Add/Edit Place of Immission window.

+2. Combinations Matrix Wizard sub window 101